Last Revised 09.16.2022

-Seattle Unity will comply with government regulations and take actions to set up the safest possible environment for our team members and guests.
-We will follow all guidelines outlined in the Phased “Religious and Faith-based Organization COVID-19 Requirements” including the ones incorporated in this reference sheet.
+Seattle Unity will comply with state regulations and take actions to set up the safest possible environment for our team members and guests.

 All people present on site must:

 - Self-screen for signs and symptoms of COVID-19 before arriving at the location.
 (This includes checking your temperature to ensure it is less than 100.4°F)

 - Wearing of face masks is optional.
 Note, there will be singing by both musicians and congregants without masks.
 If you are uncomfortable with this, you may want to continue to wear a mask and seat further back in the space.
 We will still be livestreaming services.

 - Physical distancing is not required, but please be mindful of individuals that are still more comfortable maintaining physical distance from others.

 - Please note: Any individual with a household member who has been diagnosed with COVID-19 or with symptoms of COVID-19 (including a fever above 100.4°F within the past 5 days) may not attend the service or attend work at the organization.